Roasting Specialty Coffee in the Tug Hill Region

 I've met farmers who take tremendous pride in growing more traditional varietals of coffee.
 These coffees do not have the built in resistance to disease that the Anacafe-14, Castillo and others have in their genetics.
 Still, under the watchful eye of attentive farmers these coffees can grow strong and healthily and have a great harvest even in the face of modern challenges.

-Cupping Notes: Black Tea, Dried Apple, Malt
+Cupping Notes: Chocolate, Apple, Orange

 Process: Natural

-Varietal: Bourbon
+Varietal: Caturron

 LIMITED RELEASE